thindil/steamsky/bin/doc/MODDING.md

 ### Mob data structure
 - Each mobile starts with tag `mobile`.
-- Attribute `index` is is a mobile index (it can be number or text) and must be unique.
+- Attribute `index` is is a mobile index (it can be a number or text) and must be unique.
 At this moment this value is used to set crew on ships.
-- Optional attribute `action`: what to do with this mobile.
+- Optional attribute `action`: What to do with this mobile.
 Possible values
   are: "add" (add this mobile, default option), "remove" (remove this mobile) or "update" (update selected mobile).
 - Attribute `order`: current ship order of selected mob.
 Possible values are: